 Remember, Private Mortgage Insurance doesn’t benefit you – it benefits the lender.
 So you want to get rid of it as quickly as possible.
 Eliminating PMI is a great way to free up some additional cash flow each month to help you reach other financial goals.

-Another form of insurance we often are asked about is Mortgage Life Insurance, and whether or not it is something you should really have.
+Another form of insurance we often are asked about is Mortgage Life Insurance, and whether or not it is something you should have.
 Check out our post on the pros and cons of Mortgage Life Insurance for your reference!